castle/castle-ruby/README.md

 Capture this error just as with UserUnauthorizedError and redirect the user.

+If the user tries to reach a path protected by `authorize!` after a challenge has been created but still not verified, the session will be destroyed and UserUnauthorizedError raised.

 ```ruby
 class ApplicationController < ActionController::Base
   rescue_from Userbin::ChallengeRequiredError do |exception|